 Exclude full-size images from lossy optimization*

-Your original uploaded images will use lossless compression only, and uploaded PNG images will not be converted to JPG (because that is a lossless operation).
+Your original uploaded images will use lossless compression only, and uploaded PNG images will not be converted to JPG (because that is a lossy operation).

 Exclude full-size images from metadata removal*